-- Our school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is sometimes less easy to achieve with larger schools.
+Our school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is sometimes less easy to achieve with larger schools.

   - As fewer people go to Murcia than other, more touristy, Spanish hubs such as Barcelona and Madrid, you are unlikely to hear English or other languages during your stay - thus creating the perfect environment to really immerse yourself in the Spanish language and culture.

   - The weather!
 Sitting on the aptly named Costa Cálida, Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.

   - The food - namely tapas, which are said to be one of the best in Spain and a paradise for vegetarians.
 Thanks to the Murcia’s location between some of Spain’s richest arable land and the Mediterranean, producing abundant fresh, local produce, you can happily spend each evening drifting between tapas bars and sampling delights such as spiced mussels, fried squid, hake goujons, quails’ eggs, ensaladilla rusa, grilled vegetables, freshly carved ham, garlic potatoes, paella and more - all washed down, of course, with a caña (draft beer) or two!

   Arabic, Christian and Jewish.
 As such the people are colourful in character, exuding a religious passion that manifests itself wonderfully in Murcia’s many vibrant festivals.
 Whatever time of year you visit, you are likely to catch one of these: joyful Spring festivals (Fiestas de Primavera) and Easter Holy Week lead to the September fair, bullfights and a string of music festivals.
 As if you needed any excuse, you can be sure of ample food, drink and merriment at fiesta time.

   - Murcia-San Javier airport offers direct flights from many European cities.
 Being a smaller airport than many of those on the Spanish costas, your time at the airport may well be shorter and less stressful.
-And don´t forget Alicante airport is located just 1 hour away from us.
+And don´t forget Alicante airport is located just 45 minutes driving from Murcia.